copperwater/xNetHack/doc/xnh-changelog-8.0.md

     from this level.
   - Cocytus, an icy hell, branches off a few levels in.
 Asmodeus and a random lawful demon lord make their homes there.
 Being in the branch causes cold damage to you each turn if you are not cold resistant.
+Normal monster generation is restricted to major demons and cold-resistant monsters.
   - The Wizard's Tower is its own branch rather than being embedded into filler levels.
   - The fifth level of the main branch is the Stygian Marsh, containing the